 00/01/84 Our House (The Young Ones)

 Back in Blighty, Madness make a second appearance on this offbeat comedy sitcom.
-They’re outdoors this time, playing in the middle of a street with a riot getting underway around them.
+They’re down in Brighton this time, playing in the middle of a street with a riot getting underway around them.
 By the end, Suggs, Chris and Bedders are bashing each other with their balsawood guitars and stand-in pianist Carl is grappling with someone on the ground before Lee smashes his plastic sax off the camera.
 This episode entitled ‘Sick’ was first broadcast on the BBC that summer and has been repeated many times since on various channels.
 Both Madness performances from the show also feature on official The Young Ones VHS and DVD releases.

 10/02/84 Interview (ORS 84)

 Suggs and Carl join Peter Powell on the Oxford Road Show in Manchester and talk about their new single ‘Michael Caine’ and Mike’s departure.
 Their forthcoming album and American tour get a mention too.

 Click here to see: Interview (ORS 84) 10/02/84